-37 A general solution of the problem just isn't possible, as it would require being able to make two lists eq to each other that were originally different.
-Thus if fie is cdr of the current expression, and fum is cddr of the current expression, and fie be eq to expression a la nconc.
-Thus if foo were eq to any tail of the current expression, after executing an N command, the corresponding expressions would also appear at the end of foo.
+A general solution of the problem just isn't possible, as it would require being able to make two lists eq to each other that were originally different.
+Thus if fie is cdr of the current expression, and fum is cddr of the current expression, performing (2) would have to make fie be eq to fum if all subsequent operations were to update both fie and fum correctly.
 Think about it.